Ethan0429/utk-course-checker/README.md

 Python is of course required.
 3.10 is recommended, but other versions might work.
 I have not tested.
 If you are using Poetry, it assumes you have Python 3.10 or greater installed.

+### Chromedriver

+The project uses selenium to automate the browser.
+You will need to download the correct version of chromedriver for your system and place it in the root directory.
+You can download it [here](https://chromedriver.chromium.org/downloads).

+You will also need to amend the code in `check.py` to point to the correct location of the chromedriver executable, or have it in your `$PATH` and not change the code at all

+This is why I recommend using docker, since it handles all of this for you.

 # 🚀 Usage

 When you run the program, it will subscribe to the courses in the watchlist and send you an email when a seat is available.
 Otherwise, it will just keep running and checking every minute.
 This can be tweaked in the source code if you want a longer/shorter interval.